 - Game-based Learning

 Technology has completely revolutionized the educational landscape.
-It has equally helped millions of students to establish a prosperous career.
+It has equally helped millions of students to establish a prosperous careers.
 The unique approaches and learning methods of Pedagogy have proved to be useful and beneficial in transforming the traditional approach to teaching.
 If you are planning to build your career in Teaching, sign up for a free 30-minute career counselling with our Leverage Edu experts and we will guide in you finding the suitable course and university that can equip you with the imperative knowledge and training to follow the path of an educator!